 When people invoke military analogies for leadership in business, they usually project a structure of command and control.
 Decisions are made by senior people who are nowhere near the battlefield and communicated down to the line soldiers.
 Sergeants drill conformity and uniformity into soldiers so that they can instantly respond to instructions and resist the temptation to use their own intuition.
 Images of vast numbers of people operating in lock-step come to mind.

 Why are these analogies so prevalent?
 With the rise of very large businesses in the industrial age, organizations only had two other large institutions to compare themselves against: the Church and the Military.
 Both were very structured and hierarchical.
 In The Future of Work, Thomas Malone claims the reason was the cost of communication was so high:

 “When the only means of communication is face-to-face conversation, egalitarian decision making among a large number of people usually just takes too long.”

 High cost of communications also meant companies tended to be centralized in one location (i.e. the military headquarters).
 However, phones, airplanes, and the Internet have dramatically lowered the cost of communications.
 As a result, organizations have become networked and more distributed.
 Management methodologies and analogies have to keep up.
 As I said in my inaugural post,

 “Manage by walking around worked well when companies tended to be centralized in one campus-style environment.
 Unfortunately, modern organizations have become decentralized with multiple locations, often spread throughout the world. […] The concept of manage by walking around does not scale well to manage by flying around.”

-So, go ahead.
-Use military analogies for business again.
-Just realize that there’s more to it than The Art of War.
+So, go ahead and use military analogies for business again.
+Just realize there’s more to it than management by marching around and The Art of War.